Adaptive Weighted Multi-View Clustering: Optimization

 Since $\Vb^{(s)}\geq 0$, $\mathbf{Q}^{(s)}\geq 0$, and $\alpha_s>0$, $\Vb^*$ is nonnegative.
-The underlying assumption of the multi-view clustering is that all the views can agree and reduce to a consensus matrix with different weights, so the cluster assignments can be determined according to the consensus matrix $\Vb^*$.
-The connection between NMF and probabilistic latent semantic analysis (PLSA) suggests that the cluster assignment for observation $i$ is determined by the largest entry in row $i$ of $\Vb^*$ \citep{Gaussier2005}.
-However, \cite{welch2019single} points out the spurious alignments in highly divergent datasets by the maximum coefficient assignments.
-In the experiment section, we use the default \texttt{spectralcluster} in MATLAB on $\mb V^*$ to obtain the cluster membership.
+The underlying assumption of the multi-view clustering is that all the views can agree and reduce to a consensus matrix with different weights, so the cluster assignments can be determined according to the consensus matrix $\Vb^*$ by the maximum coefficient assignments.
+However, \citet{welch2019single} points out the spurious alignments in highly divergent datasets by the maximum coefficient assignments.
+In the experiment section, we use the default function \texttt{spectralcluster} in MATLAB on $\mb V^*$ to obtain the cluster membership.